martin-ueding/vigilant-crypto-snatch/README.md

 https://www.gnu.org/licenses/gpl-3.0.html

-## Dependencies

-This program is written in Python 3 and uses several third party libraries.
-To install use:

-`sudo python3 -m pip install -r requirements.txt`

 ## Installation

-Use `git clone https://github.com/martin-ueding/vigilant-crypto-snatch` to clone the repository to your local machine.
+Use `git clone https://github.com/martin-ueding/vigilant-crypto-snatch/tree/docker-implementation` to clone the repository to your local machine.

 If you are running an old version of the skript, delete your old database from here: `~/.local/share/vigilant-crypto-snatch/db.sqlite` .
 The new format is incompatible with the old.